paula078/Hotel-Database-Project-SQL/README.md

 ### Welcome to the Hotel Database Project!🛎️

-This database project was executed as part of the Database Systems course at Jagiellonian University.
+This database project was executed as part of the Databases course at Jagiellonian University.

 The project was done collaboratively with <a href="https://github.com/Karol0801">Karol0801</a>.